a2lu/roam.github.io/index.md

 To programmatically filter out these noisy images, a visual question answering model called BLIP is used.
 For every image in each class (landmark), BLIP identifies the main object in the image.
 The frequency of each unique BLIP label for each class is counted and only the images within a class with the most frequent BLIP label are kept.

+For the RAG pipeline, we used primarily two data sources: UNESCO and Wikipedia.
+The UNESCO dataset includes over 1,000 landmarks across 168 countries and is highly regulated, with strict submission guidelines ensuring data quality.
+To enrich this, we dynamically append the top two Wikipedia entries for the identified landmark using LangChain’s Wikipedia API.
+These entries are only added on demand—when a user queries the app—to keep the RAG database lightweight and retrieval times fast.

 # ML Architecture
 ![Branching](/assets/img/ml_architecture.png)